waters222/redfrog-core/README.md

 it start the proxy client with dns filter on
 1. Add multiple pac lists to the tag `pac-list`
 2. Add multiple proxy connection (it will use round robin) to remote server with kcptun enabled
+3. Must change the password field for security reason
 ```yaml
 packet-mask: "0x1/0x1"
 routing-table: 100